Skip to main content

 What Determines an Agent's Earnings?
 7 Key Factors

-1. Location (Location): Property prices in a given area directly affect commission size.
-Selling one apartment in central Paris or Manhattan can equal selling 10 houses in the countryside.
+1. Location (Location): Property prices in a given area directly affect commission amounts.
+Selling a single apartment in central Paris or Manhattan can equal selling 10 houses in the countryside.

-3. Networking: In this industry "Your network is your net worth."
+3. Network (Networking): In this industry "Your network is your net worth."
 Referrals are free leads with the highest conversion.

 4. Marketing and Personal Brand: Agents who invest in SEO, social media and video marketing generate more inbound leads.